entropicbloom/francesco/content/post-external/consciousness-and-unambiguous-representations/index.md

 ---
 title: Consciousness and Unambiguous Representations
 summary: My thoughts on how consciousness should be tackled from a representationalist perspective based on ideas from phenomenal structuralism.
+Includes an ML-based experiment of how I think one could go about decoding conscious content from neural systems using self attention.
 tags:
   - Consciousness
 date: "2023-08-01T00:00:00Z"